Currently we test and support the following browsers:

-The clinic consists of 10 doctoral level psychologists, 3 master's level psychological examiners, and 5 postdoctoral fellows.
+The clinic consists of 10 doctoral level psychologists, 3 doctoral level neuropsychologists, 3 master’s level psychological examiners, and 7 postdoctoral fellows.

 Interns will be assigned a primary supervisor but will have opportunity to be supervised by multiple attending psychologists during the course of their rotation.

 Training is available in psychological assessment and intervention with children, adolescents, and young adults with catastrophic illnesses including cancer, sickle cell disease, other hematological disorders, and HIV/AIDS

 Clinical training opportunities include, but are not limited to:

 non-pharmacological pain management interventions